jounijl/message/README.md

 CBFILE can be set to use RFC 2822 unfolding and case insensitive names.
 It's possible to stop at RFC 2822 header.
 Other possibilities are listed in cb_conf.
-It is possible for example to remove spaces, tabs and crlf characters between values and names.
+It is possible for example to remove spaces, tabs and CR and LF characters between values and names.

 ###### Testing programs